 Kingfisher Bay Resort has a continued focus on reducing waste.
-With limited services provided by the government on Fraser Island, the team at Kingfisher Bay Resort now internally manages all composting and recycling for the Kingfisher Bay Resort Group, saving 70 tonnes from landfill per quarter.
+With limited services provided by the government on K'gari (Fraser Island), the team at Kingfisher Bay Resort now internally manages all composting and recycling saving 60 tonnes from landfill per quarter.

 Dedicated Recycling Team